Yes Please!: Selecting producers and studios

-Ryder, McGough, Frantz and Weymouth all flew to Miami to visit a studio owned by Bee Gees, with Ryder remarking it was a "huge place but weird, on an industrial estate".
+Paul Ryder, McGough, Frantz, and Weymouth all flew to Miami to visit a studio owned by Bee Gees, with Ryder remarking it was a "huge place but weird, on an industrial estate".
 The four of them then went to a studio in Ocho Rios, Jamaica, though it was small and lacked a lot of equipment.
 If they wanted to record there, it would mean they would have to rent gear and fly it to Jamaica.
 Ryder then suggested Compass Point Studios in The Bahamas, close to where Frantz and Weymouth had a residence.
 It was previously a state-of-the-art facility, but when Ryder asked Frantz about it, he told Ryder that it had flooded and was in a state of disrepair.